• +1-703-684-6777

 www.skai.co

-Alaka’i Technologies is an emerging air mobility design and manufacturing company founded by Brian Morrison.
+Alaka’i Technologies is an emerging air mobility design and manufacturing company founded in 2006 by Brian Morrison and is headquartered in Hopkinton, Massachusetts, USA.
 The executive team has decades of aerospace development including NASA, Raytheon, Beech Aircraft, McDonnell Douglas, Hughes and more.
 The company is engineering proprietary, progressive air mobility solutions to offer point-to-any-point transportation that are safe, simple, zero-emissions, affordable and comfortable.
-The company plans ultimately to transform transportation through hydrogen-powered mobility.
+The company is in the business of designing and manufacturing passenger hybrid-electric vertical takeoff and landing (VTOL) aircraft for advanced air mobility (AAM) and ultimately would like to transform transportation with their aircraft.

 We’re demonstrating what we began over 20 years ago together at NASA: truly point-to-any-point, safe, affordable distributed on-demand air mobility.